- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 The floors, walls or any other part of the building, or any curtains, fittings or furniture shall not be broken, pierced by nails or screws or in any other way damaged.
-The hirer shall be held responsible for making good any damage caused to any part of the building and its equipment during the term of such hire and will be carried out by contractors organised by the Theatre Manager and will be invoiced to the hirer.
+The hirer shall be held responsible for making good any damage caused to any part of the building and its equipment during the term of such hire and will be carried out by contractors organised by Theatre Management and will be invoiced to the hirer.

 The Shire shall not at any time or in any way or on any ground whatsoever be liable for the failure or non-working of the air conditioning plant, electric plant and/or the non-supply of power or light to the Venue.
-The hirer at his/her own expense may make arrangements for temporary supplies, subject to the approval of the Theatre Manager of both the type of temporary installation and the placing thereof.
+The hirer at his/her own expense may make arrangements for temporary supplies, subject to the approval of Theatre Management of both the type of temporary installation and the placing thereof.

 31 UNHINDERED ACCESS

-The CEO and DCEO of the Shire of Merredin, Theatre Manager and any officers of the Shire whom the Shire appoints shall at all times be entitled to unhindered access to any part of the building.
+The CEO and DCEO of the Shire of Merredin, Theatre Management and any officers of the Shire whom the Shire appoints shall at all times be entitled to unhindered access to any part of the building.
 This shall not entitle them to any seat or privilege other than as executive or administration officials.

 32 REFUSAL TO LET